rmar72/Security-Implementations/basic_JWT_demo/README.md

 **Heads Up - basic demo with the sole purpose to generate JWTs and access different routes on the server.
 Technologies used are: jwt, mongoose and it does not cover password encryption nor does it include views to interact from a browser.
 I suggest using Postman, a Node client, [cUrl](https://curl.haxx.se/), or [httpie](https://httpie.org/)**

-And with that I leave you to the original doc for this demo, thanks for the contribution Nick!
+And with that I leave you to the original doc for this demo, thanks for the contribution Chris!

 |